jfsorrell/markdownvsc/README.md

 ### Github Integration

 Connecting your documentation to your Github repository is painless and quick.
-Follow the steps below to connect your VSC web editor to an existing repo.
+Follow the steps below to connect your VSC web editor to an existing repository (repo).

 **NOTE: If you do not have an existing repo in Github, you will need to create one to use this method to connect.
 For more information on starting a repo refer to the [Github Getting Started Guide](https://docs.github.com/en/get-started).**